port-labs/port-docs/docs/create-self-service-experiences/set-self-service-actions-rbac/examples.md

 Now, you can use your webhook URL to send the manual approval notification to the Slack channel tied to the webhook URL.

-To do this, modify the approvalNotification field in your action configuration as follows:
+To do this, modify the `approvalNotification` field in your action configuration as shown below:

 ```json showLineNumbers
 {